codegouvfr/awesome-codegouvfr/README.md

  If you think your project meets the entry criteria to be included in the list, feel free to write to us at <contact@code.gouv.fr> to discuss it.

  You can also submit a pull request containing the `*.publiccode.yml` file for your project.
 To create it, you can copy the [`template.publiccode.yml`](template.publiccode.yml), or generate one from [the small dedicated tooling API](https://github.com/codegouvfr/awesome-codegouvfr-tooling), and modify/complete it.

- # How do I update the [code.gouv.fr/fr/awesome](https://code.gouv.fr/fr/awesome) page?

-This repository is used as a submodule of the [website repository](https://github.com/codegouvfr/codegouvfr-website).
-You need to update the submodule in this repository (`git pull && git commit`).

 # Licence